 ASC 410, Asset Retirement and Environmental Obligations (ASC 410) requires that the fair value of an asset retirement cost, and corresponding liability, should be recorded as part of the cost of the related long-lived asset and subsequently allocated to expense using a systematic and rational method.
 The Company records asset retirement obligations to reflect the Company's legal obligations related to future plugging and abandonment of its oil and natural gas wells and gas gathering systems and equipment.
 The Company estimates the expected cash flow associated with the obligation and discounts the amounts using a credit-adjusted, risk-free interest rate.
-At least annually, the Company reassesses the obligation to determine whether a change in the estimated obligation have materially changed.
-Should those indicators suggest the estimated obligation may have materially changed on an interim basis, the Company will accordingly update its assessment.
+At least annually, the Company reassesses the obligation to determine whether a change in the estimated obligation is necessary.
+The Company evaluates whether there are indicators that suggest the estimated cash flows underlying the obligation have materially changed.
+Should those indicators suggest the estimated obligation may have materially changed on an interim basis; the Company will accordingly update its assessment.
 Additional retirement obligations increase the liability associated with new oil and natural gas wells and gas gathering systems and equipment as these obligations are incurred.